 Amnesty International Canada Media Awards

 Amnesty International Canada recognizes journalists for excellence in covering human rights stories.
-The awards are presented annually in memory of John Humphrey, principal author of the Universal Declaration of Human Rights (UDHR), and are given in 3 categories: national print (newspapers and national magazines); video and audio (television or radio news and documentaries); local/ alternative (newspapers and special audience magazines); and online.
-Also offered: Youth Media Award with a $500 prize.
+The awards are presented annually in memory of John Humphrey, principal author of the Universal Declaration of Human Rights (UDHR), and are given in multiple categories, including one for post-secondary youth.

 ASJA Annual Writing Awards

 The American Society of Journalists and Authors annually recognizes distinguished achievements in articles and books with a series of awards, which are presented at the annual ASJA Writers Conference.
-Most are limited to the ASJA membership; however, two awards are open to the public: The Arlene Awards for Work that Makes a Difference and the Donald Robinson Award for Investigative Reporting (both with cash prizes).
-Entry fees apply.
+Some categories are for the public, some for ASJA members only.
+Cash prizes; entry fees apply.

 Banff Mountain Book Competition

-As a key program of The Banff Mountain Film and Book Festival, the Book Competition is an internationally recognized literary competition that celebrates mountain literature in all its forms.
-Over $16,000 in cash is awarded annually with 8 awards selected by an international jury of writers, adventurers and editors.
+As a key program of the Banff Centre Mountain Film and Book Festival, the Book Competition is an internationally recognized literary competition that celebrates mountain literature in all its forms.
+Over $20,000CAD is awarded annually with eight awards selected by an international jury of writers, adventurers and editors.

 Banff Mountain Film Competition

-The Banff Mountain Film Festival, presented by National Geographic and The North Face, provides you the opportunity to meet other filmmakers to exchange ideas and collaborate, and a chance to have your film included in the Festival's World Tour.
-Over $40,000CAD in cash and prizes.
+Submit your film to the annual Banff Mountain Film Festival which provides you the opportunity to meet other filmmakers to exchange ideas and collaborate, and a chance to have your film included in the Festival's World Tour. $35,000CAD in cash and prizes.